vituum/docs/docs/guide/integrations.md

 ## Tailwind _([@vituum/tailwind](https://www.npmjs.com/package/@vituum/tailwind))_

 Adds out of the box support for **TailwindCSS** to your project.
-Also with the same core PostCSS plugins already included in **Vituum**.
+Also, with the same core PostCSS plugins already included in **Vituum**.

 See [docs](https://tailwindcss.com/docs) for more info about **TailwindCSS**